An Efficient Multitask Neural Network for Face Alignment, Head Pose Estimation and Face Tracking

 \subsection{Heatmap}

-Different from other methods, the input to the ATPN is the ROI of face.
-Compared to face area, the interference of background in the ROI of face is much larger.
-To address this issue, we employ a cheap heatmap to highlight the area near facial boundary.
-Compared to heatmaps in other works, the heatmap (shown in Fig. 1) in the ATPN is generated directly based on facial landmarks rather than hourglass module, which is less time consuming.
-In our heatmap, intensity is highest in the locations of facial landmarks and decreases gradually with the distance to the closest landmark.
-The heatmap is generated as:
+Different from the heatmap in other works \citep{LAB, DeCaFA, PropNet}, the heatmap in ATPN is generated directly based on the predicted landmarks by a formula.
+Therefore, the parameters and computational complexity can be reduced significantly.
+The formula can be written as:

-where $H(x,y)$ is the intensity of point whose coordinate is $(x,y)$. $(x_1,y_1)$ indicates the coordinate of output face shape $\bm{S_1}$.
-In order to avoid that CNN completely ignore the feature far from facial landmarks, $H(x,y)$ is set to 0.5 if the value is less than 0.5.
+where $H(x,y)$ is the intensity of point $(x,y)$. $(x_i^\prime,y_i^\prime)$ indicates the coordinate for the $i$-th landmark of $\bm{S}_1$.
+To avoid the problem that the CNN completely ignore the feature far from facial landmarks, $H(x,y)$ is set to 0.5 if the value is less than 0.5.
 Then, heatmap is fused with features by element wise multiplication, as shown below:

-where $\bm{F_O}$ indicates the feature map combine with heatmap $\bm{H}$ and $\bm{F_I}$ indicates the features map extracted by backbone network.
+where $\bm{F}_O$ indicates the output features, $\bm{H}$ and $\bm{F_I}$ indicates the heatmap and the features learned by backbone network.
 By fusing the heatmap with the intermediate features, the output features contains both appearance information of the input images and the geometric information of facial landmarks.
 Moreover, the heatmap also provides the attention clue for ATPN to eliminate the interference of background and improve the performance of face tracking.